mguryeva/api-docs/whitepapers/cyber•Chain.md

 This approach is simple and powerful.
 Developer have enough choices to balance between usability and performance.

 CIDv1 can mean any piece of data.
-This are several use cases what can be returned for a user depending on the request:
+This are several use cases that can be returned for a user depending on the request:

 1. Plain text for autocomplete, e.g. ['apple', 'asos', 'amazon']
 2. A piece of media content which a user can play without necessity to go somewhere